 - a.
 Permananent affiliation for all the UG programs - b.
 The institute was awarded NAAC "A" and five departments we accredited by NBA for a period of three years - c.
 Academic Autonomy was awarded by UGC for a period of 10 years for both the UG and the PG programs. - d.
-Anincrease in intake was awarded for the following branches (ISE 60 to 120), new branches of Aeronautical Engineering (60 intake) and Artificial Intelligence and Data Science (60 Intake).
+An increase in intake was awarded for the following branches (ISE 60 to 120), new branches of Aeronautical Engineering (60 intake) and Artificial Intelligence and Data Science (60 Intake).

-File Description Documents Strategic Plan and deployment documents on the website View File Paste link for additional information Nil Upload any additional information No File Uploaded
+File Description Documents

+Strategic Plan and deployment documents on the website No File Uploaded

+Paste link for additional information Nil

+Upload any additional information View File

-- 6.2.2 The functioning of the institutional bodies is effective and efficient as visible from policies, administrative setup, appointment and service rules, procedures, etc. - · Creating an environment for holistic personality development and developing research temperament. - The top management facilitates the augmentation of necessary infrastructure and provision of financial support to the faculty fraternity and student community.
+- 6.2.2 The functioning of the various institutional bodies is effective and efficient as visible from the policies, administrative set-up, appointment and service rules, procedures, etc. - · Creating an environment for holistic personality development and developing research temperament. - The top management facilitates the augmentation of necessary infrastructure and provision of financial support to the faculty fraternity and student community.
 The management constantly encourages and provides motivational support to ensure proper team spirit in contributing towards quality policy. - The principal spearheads the total responsibility of creating necessary facilities for academic and research activities which are in tune with the quality policy of the institute and norms of the regulatory body(ies).
 He creates a conducive atmosphere for the attainment of intellectual pursuits and to achieve the goals set by the management. - The HoD's and faculty members take the responsibility of bringing efficiency in the teaching-learning process and guidance for the all-around development of the student community along with research activities in thrust areas of science & technology and management.

-File Description Documents Paste link for additional information https://gatacin30798-my.sharepoint.com/:f: /g/personal/igac gat ac in/EvFAb-XHuCxPr0g PdtAzbHOBbwEjEUbtgMReKlmhcyfOYw?e=W7ASa4 Link to Organogram of the Institution webpage Nil Upload any additional information No File Uploaded
+File Description Documents Paste link to Organogram on the institution webpage Nil Upload any additional information No File Uploaded Paste link for additional Information https://gatacin30798-my.sharepoint.com/:b: /g/personal/igac gat ac in/Ebw0cPzg YNLhxv Kvy5uCtEB2JZgOyS10F93m5O4IRgwrg?e=URoXpg

-6.2.3 - Implementation of e-governance in areas of operation Administration Finance and Accounts Student Admission and Support Examination
+6.2.3 - Implementation of e-governance in areas of operation: Administration Finance and Accounts Student Admission and Support Examination